Nerds FC: Strip

 The Nerds FC Season 1 strip was Royal Blue with white piping at the sleeves and neck, with matching shorts and socks.

 Training Ground

-The Nerds FC training ground is Wentworth Playing Grounds between Glebe and Pyrmont in Sydney, New South Wales.
+The Nerds FC training ground is Wentworth Playing Grounds between Glebe and Pyrmont in Sydney.

 Song and Video

 The third episode saw the Nerds FC team in the 301 recording studio to make its team song, led by professional vocal trainer Erana Clark of Australian Idol fame.

 The chorus of the song (and promotional video) is (in rhyme):